stac-extensions/authentication/README.md

 ### Planetary Computer URL Signing

 Planetary Computer uses the same signed URL pattern described above.
-Here is an example of how to configure an `auth:scheme` with instructions on how to sign URLs with the [Planetary Computer Data Authentication API](https://planetarycomputer.microsoft.com/docs/reference/sas/)
+Here is an example of how to configure a `signedUrl` `auth:scheme` for the  [Planetary Computer Data Authentication API](https://planetarycomputer.microsoft.com/docs/reference/sas/)

 ```json
 "auth:schemes": {